BlerinaMulliqi/homework-1/README.md

 ### 16. Browser versioning

 Which versions of Microsoft Internet Explorer support the `<nav>` tag?
+Version 9 and beyond

 ### 17. HTML Validity